zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

    $ sudo groupadd -r plugdev

-For Linux environments, verify that ``udev`` has the proper rules for giving your user control of the FlySwatter device.
-Adding the following rule to udev will give members of the plugdev group control of the FlySwatter.
+For Linux environments, verify that ``udev`` has the proper rules for giving your user control of the Flyswatter2 device.
+Adding the following rule to udev will give members of the plugdev group control of the Flyswatter2.

 .. code-block:: console

-   $ su -
+   $ sudo su
    $ cat <<EOF > /etc/udev/rules.d/99-openocd.rules
-   # TinCanTools FlySwatter2
+   # TinCanTools Flyswatter2
    ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6010", MODE="664", GROUP="plugdev"
    EOF
+   $ exit

 Once your udev rules are setup, you will need to reload the rules: